sirmews/is-awesome-npm/README.md

 A simple package to determine level of awesome based on whether a supplied string of followers includes Jade.

+To be clear this is a joke package based on a [LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7314346981928169472)

 ## Installation

 ```bash